77-Ismail/DE-Projects/README.md

-# Tokyo-Olympic-Project / Formula 1
+# Tokyo-Olympic / Formula 1 Projects
 This repository contains all the Databricks Notebooks related to Formula 1 data and Tokyo Olympic, covering:
 Data ingestion processes to extract raw data.
 Data transformation steps to clean and format the data.